feature-flags-co/ffc-wechat-miniprogram-sdk/README.md

 import ffcClient from "ffc-wechat-miniprogram-sdk";

-// you can specify the type with IFlagConfig[] if using Typescript const flagConfigs = [
+// you can specify the type with IFlagConfig[] if using Typescript
+// This SDK supports type inspection, it returns the value with the type defined on remote,
+// so defaultValue should have the same type as defined on remote const flagConfigs = [
-  { key: 'flagkey', defaultValue: 'default value' }
+  { key: 'flagkey', defaultValue: defaultValue }
 ];

 // using Page